+Investments in marketable securities consist of equity securities and certificates of deposit with various financial institutions.
 The appropriate classification of investments is determined at the time of purchase and such designation is reevaluated at each balance sheet date.
-As of December 31, 2020 and 2019, investments in marketable securities in the amount of approximately \$67.7 million and \$116.5 million, respectively, consisted of equity securities and certificates of deposit with various financial institutions, reported at fair value, with maturity dates from four months to twenty-four months (see fair value measurements of financial instruments below).
-Investments in certificates of deposits are classified as Level 1 investments in the fair value hierarchy.
+As of December 31, 2021 and 2020, investments in marketable securities were approximately \$53.4 million and \$67.7 million, respectively.

+Certificates of deposit are reported at par value, plus accrued interest, with maturity dates from four months to twenty-four months (see fair value measurements of financial instruments below).
+As of December 31, 2021 and 2020, certificates of deposit amounted to approximately \$25.0 million and \$67.6 million, respectively.
+Investments in certificates of deposit are classified as Level 1 investments in the fair value hierarchy.